econ-seunghee/econ-seunghee.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a graduate student in the Department of Economics at Indiana University, Bloomington.
+I am a graduate student in the Department of Economics at Indiana University, Bloomington.
 I will be on the 2021-2022 job market.

 Research Interests: Applied Econometrics, Economic Mobility and Inequality, Machine Learning